Qrishna/pythonicnodejs/README.md

 /** Logging with a timestamp */
 log("Wow! this is awesome.
-I can log whatever and whenever I want with a timstamp and no more console.log or some logging module") log("...and I can log some more ") log("...and more ... ") log("This is how it should work.
-Learn it kids ")
+I can log whatever and whenever I want with a timstamp and no more console.log or some logging module")

 /** Statistics */
 let copied_list = copy(pythonic_list)